Preston North End Baseball Club: Post professionalism and demise

 Preston North End were adamant that they were committed to professional baseball and would be fielding both professional and amateur teams in the 1891 season but by June 1891 the local press were bemoaning that there were no professional teams for Preston to play, and that Derby, who had been professional in 1890, were unwilling to play Preston without assurances the game wouldn't be "fixed".
 The conclusion was that the people of Preston should follow baseball organisers in Derby and establish a prominent local amateur community first, before attempting professionalism again.
 In any case the two clubs managed to arrange a four-game series, with Preston Secretary Mr Nuttall agreeing to two games at each stadium.
 Crowds of 700 then 1,000 attended the two games of the series hosted at Preston which suggests that locally in Preston baseball remained a viable professional sport.
 In May 1892 Preston took on a representative 'All England' team for 2,000 spectators at Belle Vue Stadium.
 Mr Lawson, President of an amateur New York Baseball Club was received in Preston by Suddell, who arranged for a baseball game to be played at Deepdale for his entertainment.

-In October 'Sir' John Woods passed away at his home in Preston, aged just 42.
+In October 'Sir' John Woods died at his home in Preston, aged just 42.
 Woods was a partner in the famous Preston tobacco manufacturers W.H. and J Woods and along with Sudell was one of the founders in athletic meetings in Preston, that led to the formation of Preston North End Preston North End, of whom he was still a Committee member at the time of his death.
 In their next game, versus Blackburn Rovers, the football club players wore black armbands and the flag on the main gate was flown at half mast.
 The baseball club then appears to have become fully defunct.